brian-liu-24/scikit-learn2/doc/modules/multiclass.rst

 Multiclass and multilabel algorithms
 ====================================

-.. currentmodule:: sklearn.multiclass
+.. currentmodule:: sklearn1.multiclass

 .. warning::
     All classifiers in scikit-learn do multiclass classification out-of-the-box.
-You don't need to use the :mod:`sklearn.multiclass` module unless you want to experiment with different multiclass strategies.
+You don't need to use the :mod:`sklearn1.multiclass` module unless you want to experiment with different multiclass strategies.

-The :mod:`sklearn.multiclass` module implements *meta-estimators* to solve ``multiclass`` and ``multilabel`` classification problems by decomposing such problems into binary classification problems. ``multioutput`` regression is also supported.
+The :mod:`sklearn1.multiclass` module implements *meta-estimators* to solve ``multiclass`` and ``multilabel`` classification problems by decomposing such problems into binary classification problems. ``multioutput`` regression is also supported.